WebMemex/freeze-dry/src/resource/links/Readme.md

     // largeLink.target === 'big.png'

 Perhaps to your surprise, `largeLink.target === 'big.png'`, because that is now the second link in the `srcset`.
-In any case, we would have to run extractLinksFromDom again to get all three links.
+In any case, we would have to run findLinksInDom again to get all three links.
 </details>

 [WHATWG fetch spec]: https://fetch.spec.whatwg.org/#concept-request-destination (as of 2018-05-17)